Sharkboi990/Skyblock-Engine/README.md

-# 🦈 SharkSkyblock
+# SharkSkyblock

-SharkSkyblock is a custom Skyblock progression plugin built for **Paper 1.21.1**, designed around structured gameplay systems including islands, economy, skills, quests, ocean events, and a rule-based assistant system.
+SharkSkyblock is a custom Skyblock plugin developed for Paper 1.21.1.
+It focuses on structured progression systems including islands, economy, skills, quests, ocean events, and a rule-based assistant system.

-The focus is on modular design, progression-based gameplay, and maintainable backend architecture using **SQLite persistence**.

 The project is currently in active development.
-The **Island Generation System is ~75% complete**.
+The Island Generation System is approximately 75% complete, along with the Shark Assistant system at a similar stage.

 ---

-## 📌 Project Status
+## Project Overview

-- 🏝️ Island Generation System: ~75% complete
-- 🧠 Shark Assistant (Rule-Based AI): ~75% complete
-- 💰 Economy System: In development
-- ⛏️ Skills System: In development
-- 📜 Quest System: In development
-- 🌊 Ocean Events: Planned
-- 🛡️ Island Protection System: In development
-- 💾 SQLite Database Layer: Implemented (base structure ready)
+SharkSkyblock is designed to move away from traditional unstructured Skyblock gameplay and instead provide a progression-driven experience with modular systems that interact with each other.

+Each system is designed to be independent but expandable, allowing future features to integrate without major rewrites.

 ---

-## ✨ Core Features

-### 🏝️ Island System
-A core gameplay system where every player receives a personal progression island.

-**Current implementation:**
-- Automatic island generation on request
-- One island per player restriction
+## Development Status

-- Island teleport system (`/island home`)
+- Island Generation System: ~75% complete
+- Shark Assistant (Rule-Based AI): ~75% complete
+- Economy System: In development
+- Skills System: In development
+- Quest System: In development
+- Ocean Events: Planned
-- Island creation and deletion logic
+- Island Protection System: In development
-- Structured island placement system
-- Base framework for future island upgrades

-**Status:** ~75% complete (generation + core lifecycle implemented, expansion systems in progress)
+- SQLite Database Layer: Implemented (base structure complete)

 ---

+## Island System

+The Island System is the core gameplay foundation of SharkSkyblock.

+### Current Features
+- Automatic island generation for players
+- One island per player enforcement
+- Island teleport system (/island home)
+- Island creation system
+- Island deletion system
+- Structured island placement logic

+### Status
+The system is functional at a core level, with island creation, placement, and teleportation implemented.
+Expansion features such as upgrades and progression layers are planned.

+---

-### 🧠 Shark Assistant (Rule-Based AI System)
+## Shark Assistant (Rule-Based AI System)

+The Shark Assistant is a built-in guidance system designed to help players progress through the server.

-A built-in progression assistant that guides players without external APIs or AI services.
+It does not use external APIs or AI services and is fully rule-based.

-**Current features:**
+### Current Features
 - New player onboarding guidance
 - Quest reminders and progression hints
 - Skill progression suggestions
 - Event notifications
-- Survival warnings (low health / risk states)
+- Survival warnings (low health or danger states)
-- Rule-based contextual response system

-**Design goals:**
+### Design Approach
-- Fully offline system (no external AI dependency)
+- Fully offline system
+- Rule-based decision logic
-- Lightweight rule engine
+- Lightweight performance impact
-- Easy expansion via configuration or code modules
-- Integration with all major gameplay systems
+- Integrated with gameplay systems
+- Expandable behavior rules

 ---

-### 💰 Economy System (In Development)
+## Economy System (In Development)

-A server-wide currency system designed for progression and trading.
+A global currency system built around Shark Coins.

-**Planned features:**
-- Shark Coins currency
+### Planned Features
-- Player balance tracking
+- Player balance system
+- Coin earning from gameplay activities
-- Secure player-to-player transfers
+- Player-to-player transfers
-- Economy hooks for quests, skills, and events
+- Integration with quests and skills
-- SQLite persistence support
+- SQLite-based persistence

 ---

-### ⛏️ Skills System (In Development)
+## Skills System (In Development)

-A progression system tied directly to gameplay activity.
+A progression system based on player activity.

-**Planned skills:**
+### Planned Skills
 - Mining skill progression
 - Fishing skill progression
-- Experience-based leveling
+- Experience-based leveling system
-- Unlockable rewards per milestone
+- Rewards per skill milestone
-- Integration with quests and economy systems
+- Integration with quests and economy

 ---

-### 📜 Quest System (In Development)
+## Quest System (In Development)

-A structured objective system for daily and long-term progression.
+A structured objective system designed to guide player progression.

-**Planned features:**
+### Planned Features
-- Mining and fishing quests
+- Daily mining and fishing quests
-- Dynamic progress tracking
+- Progress tracking system
 - Coin and XP rewards
-- Rotating daily quest pool
+- Rotating quest pool system
-- Integration with skills system
+- Integration with skills and economy

 ---

-### 🌊 Ocean Events (Planned)
+## Ocean Events (Planned)

-Server-wide dynamic events designed to encourage activity and competition.
+Server-wide dynamic events designed to increase player activity.

-**Planned features:**
+### Planned Features
-- Treasure chest spawn events
+- Treasure chest spawning events
-- Global server announcements
+- Global announcements
-- Competitive loot rewards
+- Competitive reward system
-- Rare item drops
+- Rare loot drops and bonuses

 ---

-### 🛡️ Island Protection System (In Development)
+## Island Protection System (In Development)

-Prevents griefing and enforces structured island ownership rules.
+A protection layer to prevent griefing and enforce island ownership rules.

-**Planned features:**
+### Planned Features
 - Block protection within island boundaries
 - Interaction restrictions based on ownership
 - Permission-based access control